-Ask the agency about the subjects covered in their adoption education program, how long the program is, what speakers they invite, and whether the learning is done in a classroom setting or through independent study.
+Ask the agency about the subjects covered in their adoption education program, how long the program is, what speakers they invite, and whether the learning is done in a classroom setting, online, virtually, or through independent study.

 Ask how soon after you apply will your homestudy begin.
 Find out what factors determine how long a homestudy takes.
 Ask if the agency will accept a homestudy from another agency (you may want your homestudy registered with more than one agency, or you might decide to change your agency).

 It is tempting to evaluate an adoption agency by the number of adoptions they process in a given year.
 It may seem like an obvious indicator of service, but numbers of placements, high or low, are not going to determine the ease of your adoption experience.

 If you do ask how many adoptions they facilitate, ask them to break that figure down into local, international, and direct placements (where the birth mother chose the family without agency facilitation).

 Ask about the kind of pre-and post-adoption support the agency offers.
 Do they have support groups for waiting parents and for their new parents?
 Ask if someone at the agency is able to assist you to find resources if they don’t have what you need immediately.
 This might include finding contact information for orphanages or adoption facilitators who work with the country you are considering, connecting you to doctors or other referrals, and finding articles and resources.